fatihok/project-details/README.md

 ```

 ### Project properties
 The extension displays `Project Name`, `Type` and `Density` by default.
 You can toggle the `Length Unit` and `Linked Styleguide` options as needed.
-All of these project details are optional.
+All of these project properties are optional.

 ## Development
 React Native extension is developed using [zem](https://github.com/zeplin/zem), Zeplin Extension Manager. zem is a command line tool that lets you quickly create and test extensions.